18520339/facebook-data-extraction/README.md

 # 2️⃣ &nbsp;[Mbasic or Automation tools + IP hiding techniques](#top)

-In this method, I will write example scripts to extract id, user info, content, date, comments, and replies of posts
+In this method, I will write example scripts to extract id, user info, content, date, comments, and replies of posts.

-**Note**: These scripts just working for **a Facebook page when not sign-in**, not group or any other object
+**Note**: These scripts just working for **a Facebook page when not sign-in**, not group or any other object.

 > Demo: https://www.youtube.com/watch?v=Fx0UWOzYsig